KevinFloris20/workoutTracker/README.md

 ## Installation:

-Npm install and thats about it
+Npm install and it will deployed on local host

 ## Usage: